-We actively support community and educational projects in the developing world through our own charity, The Feilden Foundation
+We actively support community and educational projects in East Africa through our own charity, The Feilden Foundation.

 Our architecture comes from a response to place.
 This includes the physical and environmental context, its history and its potential futures.
+We blend typologies to create places for people that add to their surroundings.
 Using the technologies of our time we craft the material language and form which express the particularities of an urban site or a rural landscape.
 Working with a sense of place we create and recreate bespoke and imaginative places where people can thrive.

 We enjoy the ‘making’ of buildings: crafting light, space and form to create memorable and functioning places.
 We continually explore new developments in the technology of materials and, whether working with traditional craftsmen or design subcontractors, we believe strongly in creative collaboration.

-Modelmaking plays an important role in design development at FCBStudios, and the relationship between the studio and workshop environment is considered integral to the design process.
+Modelmaking plays an important role in design development at FCBStudios, and is considered integral to the design process.
 The practice has workshops across its studios, providing state of the art facilities accessible to all.